tosh-coding/AsyncFiberWorks/Readme.md

 * Add a thread pool implementation.
 * Add SwitchTo methods for await.
 * Functions for WinForms/WPF have been moved to WpfExample.
+* Changed TargetFramework to .NET Standard 2.0.
+* Add StartNew methods for Fibers.

 # Description of Retlang (Quote) #
 (Quote from [Retlang page](https://code.google.com/archive/p/retlang/).)